 If children have too much fat tissue in their body they can become overweight.
 Research shows that overweight children are at an increased risk of early heart disease; joint pain; breathing problems and bullying.
 They are also more likely to become overweight adults who have increased risk of serious diseases such as type 2 diabetes; heart disease, stroke and certain cancers.

-By making sure your children stay at a healthy weight, you help them to have the best start in life.
+By supporting your children to grow properly and maintain a healthy weight, you help them to have the best start in life.
 50% of parents do not recognize that their child is overweight.
-However, they may notice signs that their child is unfit compared to others and gets breathless easily, or their child may have been teased because of his/her shape.
+However, they may notice signs that their child is unfit compared to others and gets breathless easily, or their child may have been teased because of his/her shape or it may be more difficult to find clothes that fit for that child’s age.